 Description: The Faculty Senate Constitution Task Force is recommending to replace the existing constitution with an updated version as attached below.
 The current version is also attached for comparison.
 As there are a substantial number of changes being recommended in language and organization of the document a side by side comparison is not realistic.

 Major changes include:

-- 11) The addition of a preamble. - 12) Clarification of the duties of the Faculty Senate as found in Section I.B. - 13) The Faculty Senate will have the "final say" on most matters brought before it.
-In Section I.D. the relationship between Faculty Senate and General Faculty has been adjusted. - 14) In section II the eligibility to vote for and serve on Faculty Senate has been stated more clearly. - 15) Section II.C. creates a constituency of University-Wide Faculty that includes all eligible faculty who do not report to a Dean of the College or one of the Schools.
-Language elsewhere in the Constitution referring to "librarians" is replaced by this constituency. - 16) Classes of Senators has been established in Section III.D to ensure equal turnover of senators each year. - 17) In Section IV.B. the reassigned time for the Secretary of Faculty Senate has been increased to one-quarter from one-eighth. - 18) Constitutionally mandated duties on the officers are defined in Section IV.C.
-(Additional duties are defined later in the Standing Rules, see section V.J.) - 19) A quorum is established for Faculty Senate in Section V.C. - 20) Proxy voting is clearly stated as not allowed for Faculty Senate in Section V.D. and in the respective Standing Committee descriptions in Section VI., part 5 of each. - 21) Requirements for publishing standing committee agendas has been moved from the same section as the Faculty Senate, Section V.F. to the respective committee description in Section VI., part 5 of each. - 22) Standing Rules are established in Section V.J. which are meant to be the operational guide for the Faculty Senate. - 23) Section VI.A.3 establishes a new standing committee of the Faculty Senate, the Graduate Academic Affairs Committee to clarify faculty oversight of graduate level curricular matters.
-The committee description is found in Section VI.F.
+- 1) The addition of a preamble. - 2) Clarification of the duties of the Faculty Senate as found in Section I.B. - 3) The Faculty Senate will have the "final say" on most matters brought before it.
+In Section I.D. the relationship between Faculty Senate and General Faculty has been adjusted. - 4) In section II the eligibility to vote for and serve on Faculty Senate has been stated more clearly. - 5) Section II.A. specifies administrative reassigned time, thus clarifying eligibility to vote for Faculty Senators. - 6) Section II.C. creates a constituency of University-Wide Faculty that includes all eligible faculty who do not report to a Dean of the College, one of the Schools, or University Libraries. - 7) Section II.D. establishes that each electoral unit listed in this section be guaranteed one Faculty Senator. - 8) Section II.E. separates the Faculty Senate representation of the School of Law Faculty and the School of Law Librarians which is consistent with the Faculty Handbook Section I.III.B.
+The Faculty Handbook Language excludes the Law Librarians as Law Faculty, but allows the Law Librarians to participate as General Faculty. - 9) Section III.C. defines the process for the faculty census used to determine representation. - 10) Classes of Senators has been established in Section III.D to ensure equal turnover of Senators each year. - 11) In Section IV.B. the reassigned time for the Secretary of Faculty Senate has been increased to one-quarter from one-eighth. - 12) Constitutionally mandated duties on the officers are defined in Section IV.C.
+(Additional duties are defined later in the Standing Rules, see Section V.I.) - 13) A quorum is established for Faculty Senate in Section V.C.

+- 14) Proxy voting is clearly stated as not allowed for Faculty Senate in Section V.C. and in the respective Standing Committee descriptions in Section VI., part 5 of each. - 15) Requirements for publishing standing committee agendas has been moved from the same section as the Faculty Senate, Section V.F. to the respective committee description in Section VI., part 5 of each. - 16) The requirement for publishing agendas has been lessened from six days to five days for the Faculty Senate and the subcommittees as found in Sections V.F, VI.E.5, VI.F.5, and VI.G.5. (as proposed). - 17) Standing Rules are established in Section V.J. which are meant to be the operational guide for the Faculty Senate. - 18) The Executive Committee is expanded to include the Chairs of the three subcommittees once elected at the start of the fall semester as found in Sections VI.D.3 and VI.D.4 - 19) Section VI.F.5. sets consistent voting requirements for the Academic Affairs Committee. - 20) Section VI.A.3. codifies the Graduate Council as a subcommittee of the Faculty Senate with two independent charges. - The Graduate Council description is found in VI.G. - The Graduate Council as found the in the Faculty handbook will need to be removed as a separate action item. - 21) In section VI, committee sections have been edited to be in a parallel presentation: